KrisKasprzak/EBYTE/README.md

 7. Vcc		Ground					Ground must be common to module and MCU

 notes

-1. caution in connecting to Arduino pin 0 and 1 as those pins are for USB connection to PC, You may need a 4K7 pullup to Rx and AUX pins (possibly Tx) if using and Arduino, OR you may need a series 4K7 resistor between MCU Tx and the transceiver Rx.
+1. caution in connecting to Arduino pin 0 and 1 as those pins are for USB connection to PC so you can't have the EBYTE connected during programming.
+I recommend NOT using Arduino pins 0 and 1
+2. The signal lines for these units are 3V3 but are 5 volt tolerant, however 5 volts may result in communication failures.
+If using a 5 volt MCU such as arduino, you may need to do the following.
+  a) You may need a 4K7-10K pullup to Rx and AUX pins (possibly Tx) if using and Arduino
+  b) If using an Arduino you may need a series 4K7 resistor between MCU Tx and the transceiver Rx.
-2. In some of my applications, I did not have enough digital pins to connect the Aux pin.
+4. In some of my applications, I did not have enough digital pins to connect the Aux pin.
 No worries (just pass -1 in the argument list in the object create code).
 Then you will need to provide an appropriate delay() to let the transmission complete--experiment with the amount.

 <b><h3>Manufacturers website</b></h3>
 http://www.ebyte.com/en/